-Students should submit a dissertation prospectus no later than the sixth week of the semester following the successful completion of the qualifying exam.
+Students should submit a dissertation prospectus for their director's approval no later than sixth months after the successful completion of the qualifying exam.
 Students will compose this document under the supervision of the dissertation director.
 It will give a full description of the inquiry to be undertaken.
 It will identify an issue or problem, explain how this bears upon or intervenes in a particular field of scholarship, relate the topic to previous and ongoing works, detail the several parts of the project and show their interrelations, name the key primary sources, outline the principle methods, and suggest a timetable for completion.
 Such a prospectus should be about 3500 words and should include as a supplement a bibliography of the principle primary and secondary sources.
-Preparation of the prospectus is designed to facilitate the submission of application to outside agencies for dissertation fellowships and will help in securing committee members.
+Beside preparing the student to begin full-scale dissertation research and writing, the prospectus is designed to facilitate the submission of application to outside agencies for dissertation fellowships and will help in securing committee members.